 Kate Sears, Leading Lives, Team Manager of Sudbury Community Hub said: "If we get a high demand, then we will see if we can double up on staff or provide more sessions"

-There will be a range of activities on offer, which will include a disco, chance to surf the internet and various games.
+There will be a range of activities on offer, which will include a disco, a chance to surf the internet and various games.

 Sudbury Community Hubs newly installed multi-sensory room will also provide a range of facilities, including bright-fibre optic lights, bubble tubes and a screen that projects interactive games on the floor.
 Whilst a games den is set to be installed with facilities including an Xbox.